-Soil: Mostly Dixboro sandy loam, and lesser amounts of Edwards muck and Spinks sand.
+Soil: Mostly Dixboro sandy loam, some Spinks sand, and small area of Edwards muck.
 Since a mildly alkaline marl layer lies below a shallow layer of muck in the Edwards series, part of the unit may be a degraded fen.